When selecting the best beard trimmers for sensitive skin on the market right now, it’s important to consider certain factors.

 1. Philips Norelco Oneblade QP6520/70

-This electric trimmer and shaver is designed for men with short beards or permanent stubble.
+This electric trimmer (Amazon Link) and shaver is designed for men with short beards or permanent stubble.

 It’s capable of achieving 14 length settings between 0.4mm and 10mm using its adjustable precision comb.